Palliative sedation: Palliative sedation

-Palliative sedation is often the last resort if the person is resistant to other managing therapies or if the therapies fail to provide sufficient relief for their refractory symptoms, including pain, delirium, dyspnea, and severe psychological distress.
+Palliative sedation is the last resort if a person's symptoms cannot be managed with other therapies.
+Symptoms may include pain, delirium, dyspnea, and severe psychological distress.

 In terms of the initiation of palliative sedation, it should be a shared clinical decision initiated preferably between the person receiving treatment and the care team.
 If severe mental alterations or delirium is the concern for the person to make an informed decision, consent can be obtained in the early stage of the disease or upon the admission to the hospice facility.
 Family members can only participate in the decision-making process if explicitly requested by the person in care.

 Palliative sedation can be used for short periods with the plan to awaken the person after a given time period, making terminal sedation a less correct term.
 The person is sedated while symptom control is attempted, then the person is awakened to see if symptom control is achieved.
-In some extreme cases (i.e. for those whose life expectancy is hours or days at the most), palliative sedation is begun with the plan to not attempt to reawaken the person.
+In some cases (i.e. for those whose life expectancy is hours or days at the most), palliative sedation is begun with the plan to not attempt to reawaken the person.

 Assessment and obtaining consent

-Though people may receive palliative care, pharmacologically decreasing a one's consciousness may be the only remaining option to help alleviate intolerable disease symptoms and suffering.
+Despite best practice palliative care, refractory symptoms can occur.
+Intentionally sedating a person may be the best option to alleviate intolerable symptoms and suffering.
 Prior to receiving palliative sedation, persons should undergo careful consideration along with their health care team to make sure all other resources and treatment strategies have been exhausted.
-In the case the person is uncommunicable due to severe suffering, the individual's family member should be consulted as the decreasing the distress of family members is also key component and goal of palliative care and palliative sedation.
+In the case the person is unable to participate in decision making, the individual's family member should be consulted.
+Addressing the distress of family members is also a key component and goal of palliative care and palliative sedation.

 The first step in consideration of palliative sedation is assessment of the person seeking the treatment.